top of page

 Families don’t need to work out the “right option” on their own.

-Support is recommended after a clarity & next steps conversation, based on:
+Support is recommended after an Academic Strategy Call, based on:

-1. how the student is coping with pressure
+1. how the student is coping under pressure

 2. what exam results are actually showing

-3. where confidence or understanding may be affecting performance
+3. where confidence, understanding, or exam technique may be affecting performance

 Where to start